How to Get a Commercial Auto Loan: The Essential Guide

 Instead of a one-time disbursement, a business line of credit activates the loan proceeds as an available credit limit.
 You can draw funds from the credit line as needed and only pay interest on what you draw.
 While business lines of credit are typically used for working capital and covering unexpected costs, using the funds to purchase a business automobile may be possible.

 Some lenders provide a commercial line of credit specifically for adding multiple vehicles piecemeal to assemble a commercial fleet.
-However, these arrangements are more common for larger credit facilities than small business loans.
+However, these arrangements are more common for larger credit facilities than for small business loans.

 Alternative Business Funding Solutions

-But, these business solutions are typically very costly with short repayment terms.
+But these business solutions are typically very costly with short repayment terms.
 While technically possible, it would be far from the best way to fund your business auto needs.

 SBA Loans